Logo of Pest Crews

 For homeowners seeking more consistent, targeted protection for their immediate outdoor living spaces, private pest management companies offer customized yard treatment programs.
 These services are designed to create a protective barrier around your home.

 Many companies also offer natural or organic mosquito control options.
 These typically use plant-based essential oils like rosemary, peppermint, or cedar as repellents.
-While appealing for their environmental profile, these natural solutions generally require more frequent applications, often every 14 days, to maintain effectiveness8.
+While appealing for their environmental profile, these natural solutions generally require more frequent applications, often every 14 days, to maintain effectiveness.

 For special occasions, one-time event sprays are available to treat your yard before a party, wedding, or other outdoor gathering.

 Service Frequency and Commitment: For season-long control, most companies recommend starting treatments in late spring (around May) and continuing on a regular schedule through September.
-A typical plan involves applications every 3 to 4 weeks9 10.
+A typical plan involves applications every 3 to 4 weeks.
 Some providers offer the convenience of automatic scheduling, while others require appointments for each visit.

-Find the perfect mosquito control for your needs
+Find the perfect mosquito control companies for your needs

 Get personalized recommendations and expert advice